-The purpose of the Honors Recital is to provide incentive and recognition to talented, motivated students who can prepare for auditions superbly and are confident enough to perform their pieces in public in a formal setting.
+The Honors Recital is designed to provide incentives and recognition to talented, motivated students who can prepare for auditions superbly and are confident enough to perform in public in a formal setting.
 A less rigorous challenge than the spring Piano Competition, the Honors Recital allows students/teachers to choose the repertoire they wish to present.

 For the 2021 Honors Recital, auditions will be conducted via video submissions.
 Soloists will submit two video performances, one for each piece they have chosen.
 Ensembles submit only one.
 Dates, deadlines and additional information related to this event can be found on the printable pdf: Honors Recital Video Auditions 2021 in the Forms/Download section of the MEA website.
 Specific instructions will also be emailed to the teachers after they have submitted the online Honors Recital Application Form.
 The MEA Calendar also lists the audition and recital dates for the current year.

 Before completing the Application Form, please read the complete Honors Recital Guidelines and Regulations below.

 Students enter in one of the three categories listed below.
 Age ranges, time limits, and minimum difficulty levels are indicated for each category.
 The levels follow those of the spring non-competitive MEA Annual Auditions, but the Honors Recital auditions are completely separate.

 |Solo||Category I||Thru Age 10||7 minutes or less||Intermediate C of the MEA Auditions Syllabus|

 |Solo||Category II||Ages 11 – 14||10 minutes or less